Broken Saints

 Broken Saints is a partially Flash-animated horror drama web series by Brooke Burgess, with technical direction from Ian Kirby and artwork by Andrew West.
 First released online from 2001 to 2003, it is one of the earliest examples of a motion comic.
 Characters for the most part remain in static poses and dialogue is indicated by speech balloons, but animated sequences are used to switch scenes and help advance the story, while music and sound effects are included.

 It tells the story of four strangers in different regions of the world – Shandala from Fiji; Raimi from the United States; Oran from Iraq; and Kamimura from Japan – all of whom suddenly experience an apocalyptic vision or series of apocalyptic visions.
 All four set out to uncover the origin and/or meaning behind their experiences.

 After its online release was concluded in 2003, the series was released as a limited-edition DVD in 2005, featuring voice narration, upgraded artwork for the first 12 episodes, some alternate technical effects for those episodes and subsequent ones, and numerous special features.
 A subsequent mass-market DVD release was distributed in 2006 by 20th Century Fox.
 It is the same as the first release, but features upgraded artwork for the first 13 episodes (compared to only the first 12 on the previous DVD release), as well as the alternate technical effects, and many more special features, including audio commentary for every episode.

 While Broken Saints was met with unanimous critical acclaim, it has remained relatively obscure since its initial release.
 Its word-of-mouth reverence from fans and subsequent popularity on Newgrounds has led the series to develop a cult following.

-Premise

-Centered on philosophical, religious, political and spiritual themes, Broken Saints tells the story of four strangers from "the quiet corners of the globe" connected by a vision or visions they all receive of a coming evil.
-Their search for the truth behind their experiences leads them to far larger and more disturbing truths than they could have expected.

-The details of their respective visions vary, but each one contains a giant red cat's eye (accompanied by an electronic screech), the ubiquitous symbol of the series.
-After seeing it, the four main characters fall into a temporary coma.

-For the online release, several haikus are presented as each episode loads.
-All versions of the episodes contain quotes at the beginning and end from various sources, both tying in with themes and events of the respective episode.
-Each episode contains animated scenes which introduce and close the episode, and allude to various pop culture media such as The Matrix, Donnie Darko, Fight Club and The Wizard of Oz.